Amy Wallen, Adam Braver, Henri Cole & Rick Moody enjoying a reading – photo by Jim McLaughlin

 Siri Hustvedt is the author of five novels, including The Blindfold, The Enchantment of Lily Dahl and What I Loved.
 She is also the author of several works of non-fiction, including The Shaking Woman (Or A History of My Nerves).
 Of her work Oliver Sacks has written: “Siri Hustvedt, one of our finest novelists, has long been a brilliant explorer of brain and mind,” while Salmon Rushdie describes her as “a rare artist, a writer of high intelligence, profound sensuality and a less easily definable capacity for which the only word is wisdom.”
 Of the novel What I Loved Janet Burroway wrote in the New York Times: “a page turner written at full intellectual stretch, serious but witty, large minded and morally engaged.”
 Siri Hustvedt has taught at Columbia University, Yale University and NYU, and in the spring of 2011 delivered the 39th annual Sigmund Freud Lecture in Vienna.

 Joyce Carol Oates is a National Book Award winning novelist, short-story writer, poet, and critic, who has produced more than 30 novels and many books of stories, among them Blonde, We Were the Mulvaneys, Zombie, Foxfire, American Appetites, Bellefleur, The Wheel of Love, and A Garden of Earthly Delights.
 Walter Clemons wrote of her in Newsweek, “Like the most important writers…she has an absolute identification with her material: the spirit of a society at a crucial point in its history.”
-Oates, who has had two national bestsellers (Blonde and We Were the Mulvaneys), is the Berlind Distinguished Professor of Humanities at Princeton University.
+Oates, who has had two national bestsellers (Blonde and We Were the Mulvaneys), now teaches creative writing at NYU after many years as the Berlind Distinguished Professor of Humanities at Princeton University.
 Her recent books include A Widow’s Story: A Memoir, Missing Mom and High Lonesome.